YetAnotherNerd/whatlastgenre/README.md

 Tags supplied without a count will be scored `0.85^(n-1)`, where `n` is the total number of tags supplied by this source.
 The more tags the lower the score for each tag will be.
-So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each, three get 0.72 each and so on...
+So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each and so on...

 ##### Tag merging of artist and album tags
 After all tags have been gathered the scores of album and artist tags will be